Pyrometers

 The meter is actually measuring the electric

-current through the filament, but it's calibrated so that it converts
+current through the filament, but it's calibrated (marked with a scale) so that it

-Photo: Left: A NASA scientist uses an optical pyrometer to measure the temperature of a rocket cone in a 1956 experiment.
-Photo by courtesy of NASA Glenn Research Center (NASA-GRC).
-Right: How it works.
+Photo: A NASA scientist uses an optical pyrometer to measure the temperature of a rocket cone in a 1956 experiment.
+Photo by courtesy of NASA Glenn Research Center (NASA-GRC)

 Instruments like this are known as disappearing-filament optical pyrometers